• Home

 Neither one is strictly better than the other.
 The best choice for you will depend on your overall financial health and what your business is trying to accomplish.

 Each card option carries its own unique benefits; a charge card is ideal for businesses focused on short-term growth as it requires customers to pay off the entire balance after each billing cycle, thus keeping expenses under control.
-Business charge cards, like the Business Building Card, can be a great option for small businesses that are looking for an on-ramp to accessing credit and additional capital.
+Business charge cards can be a great option for small businesses that are looking for an on-ramp to accessing credit and additional capital.

 Conversely, a business credit card works best for businesses that might not be in a position to pay their balances off in full.
 With a business credit card you can keep an open balance and spread payments over time while accruing interest on the unpaid balance, which can add up.
 With careful planning, your business can have access to both forms of payment to allow you to manage cash flow in the most efficient way possible.